-Major Shortfall
+Major shortfalls

 Standard VRA findings Level of shortfall GQ2 There is a documented system of q uality management and audit. c) An audit is conducted in an independent manner at least every two years to verify compliance with protocols and HTA standards, and any findings and corrective actions are documented.
-The last independent audit was undertaken before the HTA inspection in 2016.
-There is no audit scheduled or agreement in place with an independent auditor.
-As this was a minor shortfall after the 2018 inspection, it has now been upgraded to a major shortfall.
+The last independent audit was undertaken before the HTA inspection in 2018.
+There is currently no audit scheduled or agreement in place with an independent auditor.
+This was a major shortfall after the 2018 inspection and remains a major shortfall.
 Major

-Minor Shortfalls
+Minor shortfalls